Associate Professor, Lighting

 Michael is the co-author of Designing with Light: An Introduction to Stage Lighting with J. Michael Gillette.
 He has also contributed to Mr. Gillette’s other work, Theatrical Design and Production.

 Michael received his Master of Fine Arts degree in Stage Design from Northwestern University and holds a Bachelor of Science in Theatre Arts from Carroll University in Waukesha, WI.
-Michael is a member of United Scenic Artists Local USA-829, the Illuminating Engineering Society, and the United States Institute for Theatre Technology where he is on the Board of Directors.
+Michael is a member of United Scenic Artists Local USA-829, the Illuminating Engineering Society, and the United States Institute for Theatre Technology.
 He is also an officer with the Midwest Regional Section of USITT where he was the 2017 recipient of the Founders’ Award in recognition of his contributions to the organization.